erandi-estrada/MDEF-Portafolio/docs/index.md

 # MDEF Projects

 Welcome to my journey through the [**Master in Design for Emergent Futures (MDEF)**](https://mdef.fablabbcn.org/), a program by Fab Lab Barcelona and IAAC.
-This space documents the ideas, experiments, and reflections that shaped my learning process — from early prototypes to collective explorations.
+This space documents the ideas, experiments, and reflections that shaped my learning process, from early prototypes to collective explorations.

 Join me as I navigate the projects, collaborations, and discoveries that defined this stage of my path as a designer.